-Special Use Permits are required for certain land uses in certain zoning districts where the land use may or may not be an acceptable neighbor to surrounding properties or may be acceptable only under certain conditions.
+For some land uses, a Special Use Permit is required in certain zoning districts where the use is not permitted as a matter of right but may be acceptable in certain locations under specific conditions.
 The Board of Supervisors and Planning Commission review each of these requests individually and provide opportunities for public comment during advertised public hearings.

-Special Use Permits are often necessary for those uses which are generally thought of as having external or "spillover" impacts, one or more of which may negatively affect a neighboring property.
+Special Use Permits are often required for uses that are generally thought of as having external or "spillover" effects that could negatively affect neighboring properties.
 Included are uses that produce higher than normal levels of noise, light, odor, or activity.
-The Board of Supervisors, in approving a Special Use Permit, may impose any number of reasonable conditions on the use to ensure its compatibility with its surroundings.
+In approving a Special Use Permit, the Board of Supervisors, may impose reasonable conditions on the use to ensure its compatibility with its surroundings.

-- Conditions that would ameliorate the potential negative impacts
+Conditions that would mitigate any potential negative impacts

 There is no inherent right to obtain a Special Use Permit.
 Special Use Permits are a privilege granted by the County.
-It falls to the applicant to demonstrate the necessity for and appropriateness of establishing the special use on the specific property.
-The Special Use Permit process usually takes approximately 90 days, longer if the issues are more complex.
+It falls to the applicant to demonstrate the appropriateness of establishing the special use on the specific property.
+The Special Use Permit process usually takes about 90 days but can take longer if the issues are especially complex.